1. User guide

 Then use the module 'reshare'

-option when creating the data source, and set
+option when creating the data source,

 to add a reshare_

-prefix to the schema names:
+prefix to the schema

 CREATE DATA SOURCE reshare TYPE kafka OPTIONS ( module 'reshare', addschemaprefix 'reshare_', brokers 'kafka:29092', topics '^metadb_reshare_1\.', consumergroup 'metadb_reshare_1_1', schemastopfilter 'admin' );

-Note that the order of commands is important: The initial set of data origins
+Note that the order of commands is important: The initial set of data

-incoming data will be processed correctly.
-Later, whenever a new consortial
+schema names of incoming data will be processed correctly.
+Later,

-tenant is to be added, it should be defined in Metadb using CREATE DATA
+whenever a new consortial tenant is to be added, it should be defined

-(and the server restarted) before the tenant is added to ReShare.
+the tenant is added to ReShare.

-In the Debezium PostgreSQL connector configuration, it is suggested that
+In the Debezium PostgreSQL connector configuration, it is suggested

-), the public schema, the Okapi supertenant
+that credentials (.mod_login`), the public schema, the Okapi

-), and mod-pubsub data (pubsub_config,.+_mod_pubsub
+), and mod-pubsub data

-be excluded using the schema.exclude.list
+) be excluded using the

 setting.

 4.3.
-MARC transform for LDP
+MARC transform for LDP/LDLite

-command-line tool called marct
+with LDP and LDLite.
+A command-line tool called marct

-is provided which is a drop-in replacement for
+which is a drop-in replacement for ldpmarc

 .